 - Watch out for a chalky or crumbly texture.
 This undesirable texture is a clear sign that the soap was not formulated correctly.
 The soap may be highly alkaline and drying on the skin.

-- Labeling — A profession crafter will label soap will all ingredients.
+- Labeling — A professional crafter will label soap will all ingredients.

 And what about certification?